jsaussereau/Odatix/docs/content/docs/examples/rom.md

 Without it, any alphabetical ordering — directory listings, legends, axis ticks in the [Explorer](/docs/features/explorer/) — puts `10bits` before `4bits`.
 It is a small thing that makes every plot downstream readable, and it is worth copying into your own domains.

 > [!INFO]
 > The two domains use different variable types for the same purpose: `list` for `addr` (because the values are not evenly spaced — 4, 6, 8, … 16 skips odd widths) and `range` for `data` (8 to 14, every value).
-See [configuration generation](/docs/configurations/config_generation/) for the full set of types.
+See [Variables](/docs/configurations/variables/) for the full set of types.

 ## Running the sweep